resteasy/resteasy.github.io/_posts/2023-08-08-resteasy-grpc.md

 - [resteasy/gRPCtoJakartaREST-archetype: Archetype for building a gRPC to JAX-RS bridge](https://github.com/resteasy/gRPCtoJakartaREST-archetype)

-And it will generate the bridge project according to the above example project, because we have set the GAV of the built example project in above command, and it will automatically use the local installed example project WAR file and parse the classes inside to generate the bridge project.
+And it will generate the bridge project according to the above example project, because we have set the GAV of the built example project in above command, and it will automatically copy the Java sources files from the local installed example project WAR file and parse the classes inside to generate the bridge project.
 The output of the above command is shown in below:

 ```bash
 [INFO] ----------------------------------------------------------------------------